OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 00 - Welcome.md

 In Exercise 1, you'll set up your development environment and get the application running.

 Then in Exercise 2 you'll run the application as a [message extension](https://learn.microsoft.com/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) in Microsoft Teams and Outlook.
 The message extension allows users to find products and share them in conversations using adaptive cards.
-These cards allow users in the conversation to take actions such as updating the stock level or reordering a product; this is a huge convenience as people collaborate at work.
+These cards allow users in the conversation to take actions such as updating the stock level or restocking a product; this is a huge convenience as people collaborate at work.

 ![Adaptive card displaying a product](./images/01-00-Product-card-only.png)